How to Integrate Document Scanning into a Quasar Electron Desktop App

 </template>

-Create a Document Viewer Component
+Step 4: Create the Document Viewer Component

 Dynamic Web TWAIN provides a document viewer control and a bunch of APIs to scan and manage documents.
 We are going to wrap the viewer as a Vue component and expose the object of Dynamic Web TWAIN to call different APIs.